-Hardscrabble Wilderness Area Trail is a 3.5 mile moderately trafficked loop trail located near Briarcliff Manor, NY that features beautiful wild flowers and is good for all skill levels.
+Hardscrabble Wilderness Area Trail is a 3.5 mile moderately trafficked loop trail located near Briarcliff Manor, New York that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 A nice easy hike suitable for most ages and those with dogs.
 Really pretty ground cover and lots of space in the woods for long sight lines.
 Probably a wonderful post-Thanksgiving walk!

 I was a great hike.
 It's interesting how there are visible residential houses that can be seen through the brush of the trees.
 There were small and nice streams to cross and the terrain is nice.
 It wasn't difficult to get through.
 I'll definitely go back to this trail.

 Fun place to go for an easy hike

 Took the white trail from Dogwood trailhead, a nice & easy 1.3 mile loop with some hills & some stream crossings.

 Saw few other people, my dog had a blast.
 I'd do it again when in the area, but I really like to have some views or water features or a peak or something.